Võ Văn Thưởng: Standing Secretaryship

 On 30 January 2021, at the 13th National Party Congress, he was elected as a full member of the 13th Central Committee of the Communist Party of Vietnam.
 On 31 January, at the first plenum of the 13th Party Central Committee, he was elected to the Politburo of the 13th Central Committee of the Communist Party of Vietnam.
 On 6 February, he was appointed the standing secretary of the Communist Party of Vietnam Central Committee's Secretariat.

+Introduction as President

+At the extraordinary meeting of the Party Central Committee on 1 March 2023, he was introduced as President to succeed Nguyễn Xuân Phúc after Phúc resigned to take political reéponsibility due to a series of corruption scandals.
+After Phúc's resignation, Thưởng was considered one of the brightest candidates for the position of President.

 Presidency

-On 2 March, The National Assembly passed a resolution on Thursday morning to elect Võ Văn Thưởng, Standing Member of the Communist Party's Secretariat, Vietnam's new president under CPV General Secretary Nguyễn Phú Trọng.